gotev/android-upload-service/README.md

 [Check the wiki](https://github.com/gotev/android-upload-service/wiki) to discover how to get started.

+[Check JavaDocs](http://gotev.github.io/android-upload-service/javadoc/) for a complete reference of the library's API

 Do you need help?
 [Read this](https://github.com/gotev/android-upload-service/wiki/Asking%20for%20help)

 ## Apps powered by Android Upload Service <a name="powered"></a>